 7.5(d) Removing trash and debris from waste receptacles requires a written permit from the Parks and Recreation Department.
 Such a permit shall be issued under specific criteria determined by that Department.

 7.5(e) Use of picnic tables for other than picnic purposes is prohibited.
 Proper use of tables for picnicking is on a first come, first serve basis.
 Holding tables for patrons who have not arrived is prohibited.

 7.5(f) Drying clothes by hanging them on trees, bushes, tables or in or around rest rooms is prohibited.

-7.5(g) Attaching hammocks to trees, showers or structures is prohibited.
+7.5(g) Attaching any objects, including but not limited to, hammocks, ropes, slack lines, clotheslines, flags or banners to trees, showers or structures is prohibited.

 7.5(i) No person shall discharge any fireworks on any portion of the City Beach unless done as part of a special event authorized by the City.
 Fireworks shall mean any combustible or explosive composition or substance or combination of substance or any article prepared for the purpose of producing a visible or audible effect by combustion, explosion, deflagration or detonation, including sparklers.